centricconsulting/staruml-infomodel/README.md

 ## Customization
 The following methods of customization are supported.

+**NOTE: All customizations should be made in the StarUML Extensions folder.
+On Windows machines, this folder is located here: "C:\Users\\{user}\AppData\Roaming\StarUML\extensions\user\com.centric.infomodel.html".
+The placeholder {user} should be replaced with your Windows account name.**

 1. **Xslt File**.
-You can alter the Xslt file located in your extensions folder "C:\Users\\{user}\AppData\Roaming\StarUML\extensions\user\star-infomodel" to produce new Html transformations.
+You can alter the Xslt file (centric.infomodel.xslt) located located in the StarUML Extensions folder.
-2. **Resource Folder Contents**.
-The "resoures" folder and its contents are copied in their entirety to the target Html folder.
-These may be referenced by Xslt and the subsequent Html file.
-The "resources" folder is located in the extension folder.
+2. **CSS Style Sheet**.
+You can alter the CSS style sheet file (centric.infomodel.css) located in the StarUML Extensions resources subfolder.
+3. **Company Logo**.
+The company logo appearing in the top-left corner of the Html page can be altered by replacing the **logo.png** file located in the StarUML Extensions resources subfolder.
+4. **StarUML Menu Behavior**.
+The StarUML menu behavior can be altered in the **main.js** file located in the StarUML Extensions folder.